Skip to content

 Day Hike, Rivanna River and Biscuit Run Trails, Charlottesville, VA

-This trip log may contain an afffiliate text link.
+This trip log may contain an affiliate text link.
 If one clicks/taps on this link and then makes a purchase, I sometimes receive a small commission.
 Please patronize our advertisers.
-This series of hikes consisted of a 2 mile up, 2 mile back on the Rivanna River Trail and a .25 mile up, .25 mile back on the Biscuit Run Trail for a total of 4.5 miles.
+This series of hikes took place on Tuesday, November 14, 2023, consisted of a 2 mile up, 2 mile back on the Rivanna River Trail and a .25 mile up, .25 mile back on the Biscuit Run Trail for a total of 4.5 miles.
 It was just me on this trip.

 I left Manassas, VA at around 8:00 AM.
 It was 41 degrees at that time.
 There was an accident on US29 north of Charlottesville so I didn’t get the the Rivanna River trailhead at Riverview Park until about 10:30 AM.
 There are portapotties at this park, which is on the east side of C’ville.
 I used one and then started the hike.
 It was 51 degrees out when I started.